ccasalme/readme-experiment/README.md

    # README.md Generator

   ## Description
-**What:** This project is to generate a Readme Fileâ€•prompting the User of what is needed for a Professional ReadMe.
+**What:** This project is to generate a Readme File, prompting the User of what is needed for a Professional ReadMe.

 **Why:** This will allow Users to quickly create a professional README for their new projects without having to remember everything they need to include.